Home > City Guides > Should You Rent or Buy in Chicago?

 Best Places to Buy a Home in Chicago

 Property ownership in Chicago may look different depending on the neighborhood, with a variety of attached and detached housing options.
-Below are some Chicago neighborhoods perfect for buying a home!
+Below are some of the best neighborhoods to buy a home in Chicago!

 Hyde Park

-Hyde Park sits right by Lake Michigan and is near historic sites like the University of Chicago, DuSable Museum of African American History, and the Museum of Science + Industry Chicago.
-Residents of this Chicago neighborhood can find a diverse mix of shops, bookstores, coffee shops, and world-class dining.
-Hyde Park is also one of the more racially and generationally diverse neighborhoods in Chicago.
+Hyde Park sits right by Lake Michigan and is near historic sites like the University of Chicago, the DuSable Museum of African American History, and the Museum of Science + Industry Chicago.
+Residents of this Chicago neighborhood can find a diverse mix of shops, bookstores, coffee shops, and world-class dining that make it one of the best neighborhoods to buy in Chicago.
+Hyde Park is also one of the most diverse areas in Chicago, meaning you’ll get exposure to a variety of cultures, cuisine and communities.
 Throughout Hyde Park, you’ll find stunning vintage buildings and treasured architectural gems, like Frank Lloyd Wright’s Robie House.
-Hyde Park’s abundant green spaces, top-rated schools, and spectacular museums make it an attractive neighborhood for families.
+Hyde Park’s abundant green spaces, top-rated schools, and spectacular museums also make it an attractive Chicago neighborhood for families.

 Lincoln Park